 Each club has a dedicated e-mail address for bookings and queries, and a site contact number if ever you need to call in an emergency or if you are running late.
-Please be aware any lateness past the advertised closing time will be chargeable at $\pounds$ 8 per fifteen minutes or part thereof, to cover staff and other costs.
+Please be aware any lateness past your booked in session times will be chargeable to cover staff and other costs.